easolhq/easolhq.github.io/docs/reference/objects/package/step.md

 Creators may specify that customers must book accommodation dates which include a specific date range.
 This will return the end date of that range.

+## `package_step.earliest_check_in_date`
+{: .d-inline-block }
+Date
+{: .label .fs-1 }

+If an accommodation step has required dates, the creator can specify a certain number of additional nights the customer can book.
+This method will return the earliest possible check in date.
+It will return nil if any number of additional nights can be booked, or if it's a fixed-date package.
+It will return the required start date if there are no additional nights available before check-in.

+This method is only applicable to accommodation steps within a multi-date package.

+## `package_step.latest_check_out_date`
+{: .d-inline-block }
+Date
+{: .label .fs-1 }

+If an accommodation step has required dates, the creator can specify a certain number of additional nights the customer can book.
+This method will return the latest possible check out date.
+It will return nil if any number of additional nights can be booked, or if it's a fixed-date package.
+It will return the required end date if there are no additional nights available after check-out.

+This method is only applicable to accommodation steps within a multi-date package.

 ## `package_step.next_page_path`
 {: .d-inline-block }
 URL